 In the same way, the things my character experiences within the plot are going to change them internally.
 That change will be part of their story, which then means they’re going to be making different decisions and reacting in new ways as the plot continues.
 It’s kind of a feedback loop.
 Make sense?

-is the end of our character’s story.
+Our final part is the end of our character’s story.
 Who have they become?
 Who did this series of events turn them into?
 How did it help them grow?
 In some cases this might be really clear.
 In others, it might be more subtle.
-But I’m a big believer that in most good books we need to see some change and growth in our characters
+But I’m a big believer that in most good books we need to see some change and growth in our characters.

 The reason for this, I think, is that it’s tough for us to believe as people (and readers) that someone can go through a major, life-altering event and not, well, have their life altered.
 After I’m recruited by that nymphomaniac heiress to fight cyborg ninjas from the future for two weeks, it’s tough to believe I’m just going to go back to my life as an insurance risk analyst.
 Even if I want to, I’ve seen and experienced things that’ve changed me and probably made it impossible to fall back into that same old rut.
 I no longer think or react like that person I used to be.